 Authors: Richard Hartley and Andrew Zisserman

 Multiple View Geometry in Computer Vision is one of the fundamental computer vision books – it’s even considered the bible of computer vision by many researchers.
 The book explains the geometry behind 3D reconstructions, which is essential in fusing information gained from camera movement.

-The book is extremely well written and informative.
-The authors break down complex algorithms into simple English, explaining how to successfully implement them.
-It’s a must have for anyone working on 3D computer vision.
+The book is exceptionally well-written and informative.
+The authors break down complex algorithms into simple English, explaining how to implement them successfully.
+It’s a must-have for anyone working on 3D computer vision.
 The book may be challenging for beginners, who might be better off starting with Trucco’s Introductory Techniques for 3-D Computer Vision.

 Authors: Ian Goodfellow, Yoshua Bengio, Aaron Courville